 I carefully pick my way to a relatively safe spot just short of the precipice, searching for an appropriate place to present my offering.
 I notice a slight dropoff of a foot or two just before the precipice; in its lee the water pools for a moment before plummeting over the edge.
 As gracefully as I can manage, I toss the bundle into the churning current.
 It vanishes in an instant.
 The speed of its disappearance actually startles me, and I instinctively recoil, losing my footing for a heart-stopping second.
 But because I am in full-on self-preservation mode, I have maintained a tight grip on a small fir tree with my left hand throughout.
 So the slip is quickly corrected.
 Had I not thought to do so, I might indeed have fallen with catastrophic results.
 All at once the power of this place overwhelms me, and I begin shaking uncontrollably.

 After a few minutes I regain my composure and prepare to leave.
-I know that I will never see this place again so I take a moment to burn it deeply into my memory.
+I know that I will never see this place again so I take a moment to burn it into my memory.
 I feel utterly spent, yet oddly unfulfilled.
 Being here has raised as many questions as it has answered.
 There is no sense of closure, no weight lifted, only a feeling of anticlimax.
-With primal urgency, I ache for the intimate company of a woman, any woman.
+My mind is a confused jumble of thoughts and feelings.
+With almost overpowering urgency, I ache for the intimate company of a woman, any woman.
 I want desperately to lose myself in another as never before in my life.

 I am far enough along in life now that death, including my own, is no longer an abstraction.
 In my mind’s eye I see it out there waiting for me, a foreboding, forever presence impassively regarding my steady approach.
 For the moment it is merely a figure on the horizon, comfortingly distant, indistinctly visible, its murmurings faint and unintelligible, hence easy to ignore.
 But with every step it looms infinitesimally greater, and soon enough it will be upon me, vast, overpowering and inescapable, authoritatively commanding my full attention.
 I feel acutely now the reality of time, and observe with melancholy fascination the subtle and irreversible gradations that come with its relentless passage.
 Though traces of the boy remain, when I examine the reflection in the mirror I see someone clearly in the late-middle part of life, his elderly, final self just beginning to emerge.

 It is completely clear to me now that by all that is logical, death should have had me that day.
 But somehow, it did not.
-I turned a certain way as I fell and survived; my father turned another way and died.
+I turned a certain way as I fell and survived; my father twisted another way and died.
 I have thought much about death over the years, but in the last few months such thoughts have become my constant companion.
 A thousand times I have tried to imagine what my father experienced in his final moments.
 He knew that his wife and child had survived.
 Did he realize that he would not?
 Did he feel death’s hand close over him?
-I have long suspected that when death finally comes, it feels familiar to us, and that we simply know.
+I have long suspected that when death finally comes, it feels familiar to us, and in that moment we simply know, and turn willingly toward the light.
 Did he?
 Was he, as they say, at peace?

 And beyond, that philosophical and ontological elephant in the room: What came after, if anything?
 What comes for us all when our physical self is no more?